robert-westenberger/knowledgebase/mathematics/discrete-mathematics/representing-relations.md

 ## Symmetry and Antisymmetry
 ![symmetry_antisymmetry.png](/symmetry_antisymmetry.png)

-# Finding union and intersection of relations using matrices
+# Finding Union and Intersection of Relations Using Matrices
 The boolean operations **join** and **meet** can be used to find the matrices representing the union and the intersection of two relations.
 Suppose $R_1$ and $R_2$ are relations on a set $A$ represented by the matrices $M_{R_1}$ and $M_{R_2}$, respectively.
 The matrix representing the union of these relations has a $1$ in the positions where either $M_{R_1}$ or $M_{R_2}$ has a $1$.
 The matrix representing the intersection has a $1$ in positions where both $M_{R_1}$ and $M_{R_2}$ have a $1$.
 The matrices representing these relations are

 $$
 \mathbf{M}_{R_{1} \cup R_{2}}=\mathbf{M}_{R_{1}} \vee \mathbf{M}_{R_{2}} \quad \text { and } \quad \mathbf{M}_{R_{1} \cap R_{2}}=\mathbf{M}_{R_{1}} \wedge \mathbf{M}_{R_{2}}
 $$

+# Finding Composite